inglettronald/DulkirMod-Fabric/README.md

     a pull request on GitHub.
 Read more about contributions and pull requests <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork">here</a>.
     My discord dms are also publicly open if you have further questions.
 </details>

+## For Users
+Opening the settings menu can be achieved through the escape menu or through the /dulkir command.

+Editing HUD positioning makes use of the [JARVIS API](https://github.com/romangraef/jarvis).
+This library is still in development, but is a fantastic library for a common HUD element editor.
+This allows multiple mods to handle the rendering on their own, but have the positioning logic be handled in one place.

+Use the command `/jarvis gui` to access the main editor.